USFDataVisualization/TopoClusterPerception/README.md

-# Modeling Cluster Perception in Scatterplots
+# Modeling the Influence of Visual Density on Cluster Perception in Scatterplots Using Topology

-## InfoVis Submission 1054
+## Ghulam Jilani Quadri and Paul Rosen
+## Transactions on Visualization and Computer Graphics, 2021
+## Proceedings of InfoVis, 2020

 This directory contains our source code and data.